Dogs have been gifted with a dazzling sense of smell, they are in the top 10 most powerful sniffers in the animal kingdom.

-Using the wrong product to clean the dog’s crate would make weeks of hard crate training go away.
+Using the wrong product to clean the dog’s crate can cause crate training regression.

-I recommend using this stain and odor remover from only natural pets, I trust their products and it is effective for most stain.
+We recommend using this stain and odor remover from only natural pets, I trust their products and it is effective for most stains.

 Beauty products aren’t really good as repellents for dogs since they just hate the smell but not to the point that they won’t play around you if you had some put on.

-Also, be careful where you put your beauty stuff ladies some dogs are curious and may get in contact with something that would irritate their sense of smell.
+Also, be careful where you put your beauty stuff ladies some dogs are curious and may get in contact with something that would irritate their nose.

-They have smells dogs hate and they are also poisonous for both dogs and people, so it would be a bad idea using them as dog repellents.
+Mothballs don’t really smell good for us so you can only imagine how it smells to dogs, they are also poisonous for both dogs and people, so it would be a bad idea to use them as dog repellents.

 Be careful where you place mothballs and make sure they are out of reach for both kids and dogs.